pankaj8865/Basic-python-Exercies/README.md

 Randomly generate a 4-digit number.
 Ask the user to guess a 4-digit number.
 For every digit that the user guessed correctly in the correct place, they have a “cow”.
 For every digit the user guessed correctly in the wrong place is a “bull.”
 Every time the user makes a guess, tell them how many “cows” and “bulls” they have.

+18.Write a function that takes an ordered list of numbers (a list where the elements are in order from smallest to largest) and another number.
+The function decides whether or not the given number is inside the list and returns (then prints) an appropriate boolean.